hadi77ir/linux-module-virtfb/README.md

 # Linux Virtual Framebuffer Device Driver

-This is the `drivers/video/fbdev/vfb.c` kernel module, turned into a kernel module.
+This is the `drivers/video/fbdev/vfb.c` turned into a kernel module.

 This is a 'virtual' frame buffer device.
 It operates on a chunk of unswappable kernel memory instead of on the memory of a graphics board.
 This means you cannot see any output sent to this frame buffer device without reading it using tools like `ffplay`, while it does consume precious memory.
 The main use of this frame buffer device is testing and debugging the frame buffer subsystem and improving Embedded Linux application development.